wolfgangmeyers/go-warc/README.md

 License
 -------

 This software is licensed under GPL v2.
-See LICENSE file for details.
+See [LICENSE](LICENSE.txt) file for details.

-..
-LICENSE: I should add a license file, shouldn't I?